ABOUT

 “Steven always rises above as the voice of reason.”

-Steven P. Solow founded Solow, PLLC in 2024 after practicing for more than 20 years as a partner at leading U.S. law firms preceded by service as a federal and state prosecutor and full-time law professor.
+Steven P. Solow founded Solow, PLLC in 2024 after practicing for more than 20 years as a partner at leading U.S. law firms. preceded by service as a federal and state prosecutor and full-time law professor.
 He focuses on white collar defense, internal investigations, incident and crisis response, corporate compliance, monitorships, and environmental civil and criminal litigation.

-At DOJ, his work included directing a federal agency and prosecutors investigating and prosecuting domestic and foreign criminal groups smuggling ozone-depleting chemicals into the United States.
+At DOJ, Steve’s work included directing a federal agency and prosecutors investigating and prosecuting domestic and foreign criminal groups smuggling ozone-depleting chemicals into the United States.
 In a separate initiative, related to the investigation and prosecution of ocean pollution crimes, he was awarded a Public Service Commendation from the United States Coast Guard.
 He served on the U.S. Attorney General’s White Collar Crime Council, working closely with U.S. Attorney’s Offices, federal investigative and intelligence agencies, Interpol, and state, local and foreign law enforcement agencies.

-He began his career as a prosecutor with the New York State Organized Crime Task Force.
+Steve began his career as a prosecutor with the New York State Organized Crime Task Force.
 His work involved complex criminal cases, including RICO prosecutions, the use of electronic surveillance and the prosecution of fraud, corruption, narcotics, loan-sharking, and illegal dumping of waste.
 He also served in the Task Force’s appellate section.
 After law school he clerked for the Honorable Harold L. Murphy of the U.S. District Court for the Northern District of Georgia.

 • J.D., New York University School of Law